aymanizz/Hackathon2018/DOCUMENTATION.md

 can subscribe to.

-The feeds are delivered in a calendar form, so that students and professors can see all upcoming events (announcements, news, etc) from all feeds seemlessly.
+The feeds are delivered in a calendar form, so that students and professors can see all upcoming events (announcements, news, etc) from all feeds.

 ## Future Work

+- Front-end
-- private messages
+- Private messages
-- public and private feeds
+- Public and private feeds
-- forums
+- Forums
-- chatting
+- Chatting